PipedreamHQ/pipedream/docs/docs/pricing/README.md

 - SSO support
 - A 99.95% uptime SLA
 - Support for multiple orgs.
 For example, you might want to separate workflows owned by different teams.
-- Premium support.
-This includes onboarding, ongoing training, and anything y'all need to be successful.
+- Premium support: onboarding, ongoing training, and anything your team needs to be successful
 - Custom, prioritized [component](https://pipedream.com/docs/components/) development.
 If you need new sources or actions, The Pipedream team will develop them for you and prioritize that work on our [component backlog](https://github.com/PipedreamHQ/pipedream/projects/1).

 To discuss an Enterprise plan, please contact the Pipedream Sales Team [using the **Contact Sales** form on our Pricing page](https://pipedream.com/pricing).